-Refined wheat products have a high glycemic index (GI), which can cause your blood sugar to spike.
+Refined wheat products have a high glycemic index (GI), meaning they can cause your blood sugar levels to spike.
 They've also been stripped of virtually all nutrients.

-Some people have difficulty digesting gluten, a protein found in wheat.
-However, if you tolerate it, then whole wheat can be a good source of many vitamins and minerals, such as selenium, copper and folate.
+Some people are intolerant to gluten, a collective term referring to many types of protein found in wheat.
+However, if you tolerate it, whole wheat can be a good source of many vitamins and minerals, such as selenium, copper, and folate.

-Whole wheat also contains antioxidants such as ferulic acid, which has been linked to a reduction in heart disease ().
+Whole wheat also contains antioxidants like ferulic acid, which has been linked to a lower incidence of heart disease (

 Raw wheat, especially wheat germ, is high in lectins, with around 300 mcg of wheat lectins per gram.
-However, it appears that the lectins are almost completely eliminated by cooking and processing ().
+However, it appears that the lectins are almost eliminated by cooking and processing (

-Whole-wheat flour has a much lower lectin content of about 30 mcg per gram (
+Compared to raw wheat germ, whole-wheat flour has a much lower lectin content at about 30 mcg per gram (

-Moreover, research shows that store-bought whole-wheat pasta doesn't contain any lectins at all, since it's usually exposed to heat treatments during production (22).
+Moreover, research shows that store-bought, whole-wheat pasta doesn't contain any lectins at all, as it's usually exposed to heat treatments during production (22).

-Since most whole-wheat products you eat are cooked, it is not likely that lectins pose a significant problem.
+Since most whole-wheat products you eat are cooked, it’s not likely that lectins pose a significant problem.

-Summary: Wheat is a staple in many people's diets.
+Summary Wheat is a staple in many people's diets.
 Whole-wheat products can provide many health benefits.
-Their lectin content is almost completely eliminated by cooking and processing.
+Their lectin content is nearly eliminated during cooking and processing.]

-Peanuts are actually classified as legumes, and are related to beans and lentils.
+Peanuts are a type of legume that’s related to beans and lentils.

 They are high in mono- and polyunsaturated fats, making them a great source of energy.

-A study found that after participants ate 7 ounces (200 grams) of either raw or roasted peanuts, lectins were found in their blood, indicating that they had crossed through from the gut ().
+A study found that after participants ate 7 ounces (200 grams) of either raw or roasted peanuts, lectins were detected in their blood, indicating that they had crossed through from the gut (

-However, this study was carried out using high doses of pure lectins placed directly onto cancer cells.
-There are no studies as yet on the exact effects in humans.
+However, the test-tube study above was carried out using high doses of pure lectins placed directly onto cancer cells.
+No studies have investigated their exact effects in humans.

-So far, the evidence for peanuts' health benefits and role in cancer prevention is far stronger than the evidence for any potential harm they might cause.
+Thus far, the evidence demonstrating peanuts' health benefits and role in cancer prevention is far stronger than any evidence of potential harm.

-Summary: Peanuts are a great source of protein, unsaturated fats and many vitamins and minerals.
-Although peanuts contain lectins, evidence for their health benefits is far stronger than that for any risks.
+Summary Peanuts are a great source of protein, unsaturated fats, and many vitamins and minerals.
+Although peanuts contain lectins, evidence of their health benefits is far stronger than that of any risks.

-Tomatoes are high in fiber and rich in vitamin C, with one tomato providing approximately 28% of the recommended daily intake.
+Tomatoes are high in fiber and rich in vitamin C, with one tomato providing approximately 20% of the daily value.
+(28).

-They are also a good source of potassium, folate and vitamin K1.
+They are also a decent source of potassium, folate, and vitamin K1.

-Tomatoes also contain lectins, though there is currently no direct evidence they have any negative effects in humans.
-The available studies have been on animals or in test tubes.
+Tomatoes also contain lectins, though there is currently no evidence that they have any negative effects in humans.
+The available studies have been conducted on animals or in test tubes.

-In one study on rats, tomato lectins were found to bind to the gut wall, but they didn't appear to cause any damage ().
+In one study in rats, tomato lectins were found to bind to the gut wall, but they didn't appear to cause any damage (

-Another study found that tomato lectins do manage to cross the gut and enter the bloodstream once they've been eaten ().
+Another study in mice suggests that tomato lectins do manage to cross the gut and enter the bloodstream once they've been eaten (

 Some people have linked tomatoes and other nightshade vegetables to inflammation, such as that found in arthritis.
 So far, no formal research has supported this link.

-Lectins have been linked to rheumatoid arthritis, but only for those who carry genes that put them at a high risk of the disease.
+Lectins have been linked to rheumatoid arthritis, but only in those who carry genes that put them at a high risk of the disease.
 The research found no link between rheumatoid arthritis and nightshade vegetables, specifically (

 Eaten with the skin, potatoes are also a good source of some vitamins and minerals.

 They contain high levels of potassium, which has been shown to decrease the risk of heart disease.
-They are also a rich source of vitamin C and folate.
+They are also a good source of vitamin C and folate.

 The skins, in particular, are high in antioxidants, such as chlorogenic acid.
-This compound has been associated with a reduction in the risk of heart disease, type 2 diabetes and Alzheimer's disease (35).
+This compound has been associated with a reduced risk of heart disease and type 2 diabetes (36).

 As with tomatoes, some people report experiencing adverse effects when they eat potatoes.
-Animal and test-tube studies have shown that this could possibly be linked to lectins.
-However, more studies in humans are needed ().
+Animal and test-tube studies have shown that this could be linked to lectins.
+However, more studies in humans are needed (

-Summary: Potatoes are nutritious and versatile.
-Although they contain high levels of lectins, there is currently no evidence for any significant adverse effects in humans.
+Summary Potatoes are nutritious and versatile.
+Although they contain high levels of lectins, there is currently no evidence of any significant adverse effects in humans.]

 Only about a third of the foods you eat likely contain a significant amount of lectins.

-These lectins are often completely eliminated by preparation processes such as cooking, sprouting and fermentation.
-These processes make the foods safe, so they will not cause adverse effects in the majority of people.
+These lectins are often eliminated by preparation processes like cooking, sprouting, and fermentation.
+These processes make the foods safe, so they will not cause adverse effects in most people.

-Nevertheless, nightshade vegetables can cause problems for some people.
-If you're one of them, you may see beneficial effects from limiting your intake.
+Nevertheless, nightshade vegetables may cause problems for some people.
+If you're one of them, you may benefit from limiting your intake.